-sweet potatoes, yellow onion, bacon, kale, eggs, goat cheese, rosemary, thyme, Hungry Fan Pumpkin Spice Blend, brown sugar, butter, olive oil
+sweet potatoes, yellow onion, bacon, kale, eggs, goat cheese, rosemary, thyme, pumpkin spice blend, brown sugar, butter, olive oil

 One of our favorite things in the whole wide world is when tailgaters, for early-in-the-day games, serve both breakfast and lunch.
 It’s so much fun to get there super early, brew up some high-test coffee, and enjoy breakfast before we break out the wings, burgers, beer, and other more traditional fangating foods.

 For those who enjoy the parking lot breakfast, this one’s for you…and it’s extra special for fall.
-With sweet potato, brown sugar, and our Hungry Fan Pumpkin Spice Blend, you’ll be enjoying all your favorite flavors of fall right before the big game.
+With sweet potato, brown sugar, fresh herbs, and pumpkin spice, you’ll be enjoying all your favorite flavors of fall right before the big game.
 Enjoy!

 2 large sweet potatoes